MYH9

 Myosin-9 also known as myosin, heavy chain 9, non-muscle or non-muscle myosin heavy chain IIa (NMMHC-IIA) is a protein which in humans is encoded by the MYH9 gene.

 Non-muscle myosin IIA (NM IIA) is expressed in most cells and tissues where it participates in a variety of processes requiring contractile force, such as cytokinesis, cell migration, polarization and adhesion, maintenance of cell shape, and signal transduction.
 Myosin IIs are motor proteins that are part of a superfamily composed of more than 30 classes.
 Class II myosins include muscle and non-muscle myosins that are organized as hexameric molecules consisting of two heavy chains (230 kDa), two regulatory light chains (20 KDa) controlling the myosin activity, and two essential light chains (17 kDa), which stabilize the heavy chain structure.

-Gene and protein structure
+Gene

 MYH9 is a large gene spanning more than 106 kilo base pairs on chromosome 22q12.3.
 It is composed of 41 exons with the first ATG of the open reading frame localized in exon 2 and the stop codon in exon 41.
 It encodes non-muscle myosin heavy chain IIA (NMHC IIA), a protein of 1,960 amino acids.
 Consistent with its wide expression in cells and tissues, the promoter region of MYH9 is typical of housekeeping genes having no TATA box but high GC content, with multiple GC boxes.
 MYH9 is a well-conserved gene through evolution.
 The mouse ortholog (Myh9) is localized in a syntenic region on chromosome 15 and has the same genomic organization as that of the human gene.
 It encodes a protein of the same length, with 97.1% amino acid identity with the human MYH9 protein.